Chief Constable Steve Jupp

-Gareth joined Suffolk Constabulary in July 2014 in the role of Deputy Chief Constable and was appointed as Chief Constable for Suffolk in January 2016, after an 11 month term as temporary chief.
+Steve joined Suffolk Constabulary in April 2015 in the role of Deputy Chief Constable and was appointed as Chief Constable for Suffolk in April 2019.
+He came to Suffolk from Nottinghamshire Police where, in his role as Assistant Chief Constable, he was responsible for Crime Investigation and Reduction.

 Email: [email protected] – Senior Executive Assistant